Policy Papers

 What do they look like for non-traditional committees?

-For our non-traditional committees (ie. the International Court of Justice, the Seven Years’ War, the Boshin War, and Do You Want to Build a Nation?), policy papers look slightly different.
+For our non-traditional committees (eg. the International Court of Justice, the Seven Years’ War, the Boshin War, and Do You Want to Build a Nation?), policy papers look slightly different.
+You can find per-committee instructions alongside each of these committees’ issue books.

 Formatting?

-All policy papers for all committees must be submitted as a single document subject to the following formatting rules:
+All traditional-committee policy papers must be submitted as a single document subject to the following formatting rules:

 Resources